Nide6/oldProjects/dratewka/README.md

 You can't skip the introduction.
 After intro you can use "V" and then enter to see controls.

-Images and sounds that I've used were provided by my teacher.
+The images and sounds I used were provided by my teacher.